utsavshukla0509/JavaDS/README.md

 # JavaDS
-Algorithm and Data Structure in JAVA.
+These are the code of algorithms and data structures  which i had done in my course of  Data Structure and Algo.